List of original (pre-war) Martin D-45s: Miscellaneous

 Marty Stuart currently owns and performs with a 1940 D-45 (#74165) which he obtained from Johnny Cash.
 The instrument has a pearl patch in the front (engraved "CASH") where some spruce was once damaged (example photos here and here).
-Tut Taylor states here that he originally acquired the guitar and sold it to Hank Williams, Jr, who later traded it to Johnny Cash; the same site includes some pictures of this guitar as originally published in "Best of Guitar Player: Vintage Gallery", July 1994.
-(The assertion repeated in Vintage Gallery that the guitar once belonged to Hank Williams, Sr., appears to be incorrect cf. the Tut Taylor recollection cited).
+Tut Taylor states that he originally acquired the guitar and sold it to Hank Williams, Jr, who later traded it to Johnny Cash.
 A recent article on Stuart and his collection in "Guitar Aficionado" magazine here discusses this instrument in some depth.
-A second D-45 previously belonging to both Cash and Stuart is mentioned in this forum post.

 At some point, Gruhn Guitars sold 2 Martin D-45s previously belonging to Wilma Lee Cooper, dated 1938 (this one with snowflake inlays and an oversize pickguard, previously owned by Lee Moore, Gruhn inventory number AA6291, serial number not known) and 1942 (s/n 82569, Gruhn inventory number AA6290; the latter is mis-labelled a D-43 on the Gruhn site).
 The guitars are illustrated here, including this picture of Wilma Lee with the 1938 guitar; at that time the 1942 D-45 had a sale price of $100,000.
-More recently, the 1942 instrument was again sold by Gruhn in 2016 (inventory no. AA9087, asking price $195,000) and is now owned by performer and songwriter Gillian Welch; this picture shows Gillian on stage with this guitar.
+More recently, the 1942 instrument was again sold by Gruhn in 2016 (inventory no. AA9087, asking price $195,000) and is now owned by performer and songwriter Gillian Welch.
+This picture shows Gillian on stage with this guitar.
 Wilma Lee was also an owner of #72460 (1939), refer main list.

 Actor and some time guitarist Steven Seagal possesses a pre-war D-45 with snowflake inlays (circa 1938) according to a 2006 interview with "Vintage Guitar" magazine reproduced here; the same guitar is shown briefly in this video.

 This video of the Songbirds Guitar Museum in Chattanooga includes footage of 2 pre-war Martin D-45s in that collection: one is no. 78629 (1941) as mentioned in the main list, the date and serial number of the other is not known at this time.

 A 1939 D-45 (serial number not stated) is illustrated and discussed by George Gruhn in the July 2004 issue of "Vintage Guitar" magazine.